-Diagram 14.3.4: Access route from NCN 21 and Horley to South Terminal area the NCN 21 cycle route, as shown in Diagram 14.3.5.
-Cycle parking is reviewed on a regular basis and will be supplemented as part of the current ASAS.
+Diagram 14.3.4: Access route from NCN 21 and Horley to South Terminal area

 Bicycle parking and amenities

 14.3.8 Currently, GAL provides upwards of 300 cycle parking spaces for airport staff and the general public.
 Cycle parking is available in several of the staff car parks, including car parks B, M and L. Much of the parking is clustered in the vicinity of